lk-geimfari/lk-geimfari.github.io/_posts/2020-07-06-a-few-thoughts-about-naming.md

 True
 ```

-We can you can use a more appropriate method name for getting publications:
+We can use a more appropriate method name for getting publications:

 ```python
 >>> person.get_publications()